gjbex/training-material/CPlusPlus/exercises.md

       1. initialize an array of `double` with the square roots of 0.0 up to the array's length minus one;
       2.  print that array to standard output; and
-      3. compute the sum of the array elements.
+      3. compute the sum of the array elements, which is printed by the program.
   1. Write a program that implements two functions, the first to swap the values of two `int` variables, the second to swap the values of two `double` variables.
 Print the values before and after calling